Used Dodge Charger – Miami, FL

-With its huge, menacing body styling, it immediately become a favorite amongst car enthusiast who wanted a loud, powerful, and fast sedan that could both cruise and comfortably carry 5 people.
+With its huge, menacing body styling, it immediately becomes a favorite amongst car enthusiast who wanted a loud, powerful, and fast sedan that could both cruise and comfortably carries 5 people.

 Launching with a wide array of trims, such as the popular RT and SRT8 (now just SRT) packages, the Charger could be had with a 2.7-liter V6, a 3.5-liter V6, a 5.7-liter HEMI V8, and a monster 6.1-liter HEMI V8.

 That allowed for a low entry price for the V6 models but also gave bragging rights to those who bought a V8 Model.
 If you can find a used Dodge Charger SRT8, buy it on the spot!
 The savings over a new model will more than make up for any missing features and you’ll still get the insane 6.1-liter HEMI V8.

 So now that you know a little bit about the latest generation of the Dodge Charger, let’s take a look back at its history…

 Originally shown off in 1964 as a concept based off of the Dodge Polara, the Dodge Charger had its first full production run in 1966.
 A rear-wheel-drive coupe, the Charger was meant to fit in between the smaller Ford Mustang and the luxury Ford Thunderbird.